Do you need some different ways to look for a job?

 How to do it: Narrow down your market and start to follow the companies (or targeted geography, etc.) you’re interested in.
 Set up Google Alerts, follow companies on Twitter and subscribe to publications that align with your targets.
 Look for information that indicates a potential need for new employees including restructuring, expansion, changing regulations, new products or services, a shift in leadership or strategy, a different customer base, etc. Follow the chain to identify what potential opportunities these organizational shifts may create and start networking your way in before these roles get taken or published to the masses.

 If your industry is one that has been crushed by the pandemic, it may be time to stop waiting and start investing in a new industry.
-Fortunately, an industry switch is one of the less difficult career changes because you can rely on your strong functional skills to pave the way.
+A career restart is challenging, but fortunately, an industry switch is one of the less difficult career changes because you can rely on your strong functional skills to pave the way.

 How to do it: Identify peripheral industries such as vendors, feeder fields or those with a similar customer base as a place to start.
 The more you know about the field, the easier it’ll be to convince an employer to consider you.
 Another option is to look at industries that are growing during the pandemic and will likely continue to such as supply chain, pharma, and communication technologies.
 Then, research the challenges, customers, competitors and outlook for the new industry so you can clearly map out how your functional skills translate to profitable returns.